SapitoSucio/froggo-guides/docs/script_commands.md

 ```

-The example above will print the current date and time like '`YYYY-MM/DD HH:MM:SS`'.
+The example above will print the current date and time like ``YYYY-MM/DD HH:MM:SS``.

-The following example will print the date and time when the player's VIP status
+The following example will print the date and time when the player`s VIP status
 expires by the given **<time_tick\>**:

 ```cpp